jean-pierreBoth/graphembed/README.md

 ### Installation

-The crate provides two features, required by the *annembed* dependency, to specify which version of lapack you want to use.
+The crate provides three features, required by the *annembed* dependency, to specify which version of lapack you want to use.
 For example compilation is done by :
 *cargo build --release --features="openblas-static"* to link statically with openblas.
 The choice of one feature is mandatory to provide required linear algebra library.